twinecoin/twineconsensus/README.md

-TwineCoin Consensus Library
+Twinecoin Consensus Library
 ===========================

-This is the TwineCoin consensus library.
+This is the Twinecoin consensus library.

-This library defines the consensus rules for TwineCoin.
-The implementation is minimal and does not include any functionality other than required to define the TwineCoin consensus rules.
+This library defines the consensus rules for Twinecoin.
+The implementation is minimal and does not include any functionality other than required to define the Twinecoin consensus rules.

 Building
 --------